scobru/nostr3-monorepo/README.md

 ## PACKAGES

-we build nostr3 npm package to provide the signature used to generate the keypair, you can find the reppo here <https://github.com/scobru/nostr3> or you can install @scobru/nostr3.
+we build nostr3 npm package to provide the signature used to generate the keypair, you can find the reppo here <https://github.com/scobru/nostr3> or you can install

+    npm install @scobru/nostr3

 ## NIPS